Bogle (dancer): Career

 Bogle was called the "Dancehall Master" and was best known for his dancing.
 He had the ability to seemingly create dances without effort and his dances would become extremely popular.
-Creator of the Willie Bounce (named after Bogle's friend and Black Roses Crew member Willie Haggart), Wacky Dip, Urkle Dance, Sesame Street, Bogle Dance, Pelper, LOY, Jerry Springer, Zip It Up, Hotti Hotti Bogle, World Dance, Pop Yuh Collar, Row di Boat, Out and Bad, Sweeper, Stuckie, and many other popular dances.
+Creator of the Willie Bounce (named after Bogle's friend and Black Roses Crew member Willie Haggart), Wacky Dip, Urkle Dance, Sesame Street, Bogle Dance, Pelper, LOY, Jerry Springer, Zip It Up, Hotti Hotti Bogle, World Dance, Pop Yuh Collar, Row di Boat, Out and Bad, Sweeper, and many other popular dances.
 He was also in Belly.

 In the 1990s, Levy created the Bogle dance, the scene's first crossover dance move.
 He was also a major influence on breakout artists such as Elephant Man and Beenie Man, who gave shout-outs to Levy in songs like "Row Like a Boat": "Seh Mr. Bogle have di brand new style/Come get di style, come get di style."

 Death

 On the night of 20 January 2005, after getting into an altercation with Beenie Man and his entourage, Bogle and four others were in his car at a gas station, when two men on a bicycle rode by, shooting into the vehicle.
 The passengers were rushed to Kingston Public Hospital, where the 40-year-old Levy was pronounced dead.
 The home of John Hype, Levy's creative rival over the previous year, was burned to the ground just hours later.
 In the wake of Bogle's murder, Beenie Man offered a $1 million reward for the capture of the killers.